 - “For thus says the Lord: to the eunuchs who keep my sabbaths, who choose the things that please me and hold fast to my covenant, I will give, in my house and within my walls, a monument better than sons and daughters, I will give them an everlasting name that shall not be cut off.”

 “Shall not be cut off??”
 Who says the Bible doesn’t have much humor!
 That’s a pretty bad pun!
-This passage is especially useful for transsexuals, since it appears in the Old Testament along with the Deuteronomy passage.
+This passage is especially useful for trans people, since it appears in the Old Testament along with the Deuteronomy passage.

 This is the story of the evangelist Philip (not the apostle), who meets a devout Ethiopian eunuch.
 Philip offers to interpret a passage the eunuch was reading at the time.
 The passage was Isaiah 53:7-8, often interpreted as a prophecy of Christ’s coming.
 Philip takes this chance to tell the eunuch about Jesus Christ, and the eunuch asks to be baptized.
 This eunuch is traditionally held to be the person who brought Christianity to northern Africa.